 There are a variety of costs associated with pursuing a post-secondary education.
 These include tuition, housing, student fees, books, meals, entertainment, and unexpected expenses.
 Factors like where you live or the amount of time it takes to complete your degree may also affect how much you need to spend.

 To get started on planning for expected costs, visit the UBC Student Financial Planning page or go directly to the online cost calculator to help assess your expenses, including tuition and other costs for specific programs.
-You are encouraged to share your cost calculations with an Enrolment Services Professional to discuss them in detail.
+You are encouraged to share your cost calculations with an Enrolment Services Advisor to discuss them in detail.

 Housing is a major expense associated with obtaining a post-secondary degree.
 While many students wish to live on or near campus, others choose to live some distance away, therefore costs associated with transportation will need to be factored into your budget.